-After the self-isolation period
+After the Quarantine Period

-Everyone in Canada, including employers, must follow the most recent public health requirements, applicable health and safety laws and the most recent directives issued by the governments of Quebec and Canada.
+Everyone in Canada, including employers, must follow the most recent public health requirements, applicable health and safety laws and the most recent directives issued by the governments of Québec and Canada.

-- Social distancing and other health measures that will be in effect in Québec.
+- Social distancing and other health measures that will be in effect in Québec;